openwms/org.openwms.core.uaa/src/site/markdown/index.md

 # Purpose
 This service is built to fulfill two different requirements regarding the handling of Users of the system.
+UAA means User Authentication and Administration.

 First the service is capable to work as [OpenID Connect](http://openid.net/connect) authentication endpoint and can authenticate user credentials against a persistent